AzureCosmosDB/PatchPrivatePreviewFeedbackGroup/README.md

 	            ToDoActivity.class);
 ~~~~

-#### Sample of a conditional Patch syntax based on filter predicate
+#### Sample of a conditional patch syntax based on filter predicate
 ~~~~
 //using Conditional Patch options.
 The patch is issued based on a filter predicate condition; issued to id = testitem.id, partition key “testitem.status”
 CosmosPatchOperations cosmosPatchOperations = CosmosPatchOperations.create();